Buffy Summers: Legacy and cultural impact

 Kadeen Griffiths of Bustle insists on how Gellar's Buffy Summers influenced quippy, strong female characters such as Veronica Mars from Veronica Mars, Rory Gilmore from Gilmore Girls, Elena Gilbert from The Vampire Diaries, Hope Mikaelson from The Originals and its spin-off Legacies etc. Kadeen Griffiths wrote : "And San Diego Comic-Con 2015 had an entire panel called "The Buffy Effect: Teen Heroines Then and Now," in which authors like Kiersten White (And I Darken) and Rae Carson (Walk The Earth a Stranger) cited the show as a key inspiration in how they wrote their female characters."
 Bob Schooley called Buffy Summers a huge influence on the creation of the character Kim Possible.
-Kristen Bell's work is often compared to Sarah Michelle Gellar's portrayal of the title character on the television series Buffy the Vampire Slayer, The Hollywood Reporter writing " arguably the television successor to Sarah Michelle Gellar's Buffy the Vampire Slayer when it comes to fighting bad guys."
-The Guardian wrote "Lately though, for teenage girls, we have had Twilight's mopey and passive Bella Swan.
-Buffy the Vampire Slayer is long gone, so to see Katniss (more akin to Neo in The Matrix) as resilient and smart and reluctantly becoming a symbol of a revolution is quite something." putting Katniss Everdeen as an descendant of the character Buffy.
+Kristen Bell's work is often compared to Sarah Michelle Gellar's portrayal of the title character on the television series Buffy the Vampire Slayer, The Hollywood Reporter writing "arguably the television successor to Sarah Michelle Gellar's Buffy the Vampire Slayer when it comes to fighting bad guys."
+The Guardian wrote "Lately though, for teenage girls, we have had Twilights mopey and passive Bella Swan.
+Buffy the Vampire Slayer is long gone, so to see Katniss (more akin to Neo in The Matrix) as resilient and smart and reluctantly becoming a symbol of a revolution is quite something," putting Katniss Everdeen as an descendant of the character Buffy.

-Buffy's name became a synonym for strong women, as we can see in fiction when characters refer to women trying to fight or having a physical fight (Heroes: "Strange Attractors" (2010)—Becky tells Claire: "You don't have to go all 'Buffy' on us.").
-The romance of the protagonist with the two vampires Angel and Spike have been known to have redefined the supernatural romance, inspiring romances in Twilight, The Vampire Diaries, Teen Wolf, True Blood, etc.
+Buffy's name became a synonym for strong women, as we can see in fiction when characters refer to women trying to fight or having a physical fight; for example, in Heroes episode "Strange Attractors" (2010), Becky tells Claire, "You don't have to go all 'Buffy' on us."
+The romance of the protagonist with the two vampires Angel and Spike redefined the supernatural romance, inspiring romances in Twilight, The Vampire Diaries, Teen Wolf, True Blood, etc.